mauriziochiaro/summarino/README.md

 Pull requests are welcome!
 Ensure your changes are well-documented.

 ## License
 MIT License.
-Do whatever you whant.
+Do whatever you want.